ratehub/openfaas-cron-connector/README.md

-# openfaas-cron-connector
+<h1 align="center">openfaas-cron-connector ⚙</h1>

+💬 What is this service?
+A Node.js-based cron connector for [OpenFaaS](https://www.openfaas.com "OpenFaaS Project")

+💡 Why was this service created?

-A Node.js-based cron connector for [OpenFaaS](https://www.openfaas.com "OpenFaaS Project"), which allows users to specify a cron expression to call their function on, as well as a timezone for the cron schedule to follow.
+Allows developers to specify a cron expression to call their function on, as well as a timezone for the cron schedule to follow.
 It can be deployed alongside OpenFaaS, or in an external cluster, as long as it can access the OpenFaaS gateway.

-## Installation
-You can install the cron-connector using helm, with the chart located in this repo inside /deploy/openfaas-cron-connector.
+⏰ When to use this service?
+This service is used implicitly, annotate faas functions with the cron expressions and configuration when a developer needs to have a Faas function executed on a schedule.

+🚀 How to configure, run, and use this service?
 ### Helm Chart Options
 | Option              | Usage                                                   | Default Value                             |
 | ------------------- | ------------------------------------------------------- | ----------------------------------------- |